Insa4ane/CustomerChurnPrediction/README.md

 * **Frontend UI:** Streamlit - an interactive web-based form for end users.
 * **DevOps:** Docker, Docker Compose - environment isolation and effortless deployment.

+## Dataset

+The dataset used to train the machine learning model was sourced from **Kaggle**.
+It is a standard customer churn dataset containing customer demographics, account information, and service usage details necessary for the prediction task.

 ## How to Run the Project

 Thanks to containerization, launching this application requires only one command.
 You only need to have **Docker Desktop** installed on your machine.